Christian-Skovgaard/bilAbonnement/AuthorizationService/README.md

 ## 🪳 Known Issues
 * Passwords are currently stored in plain text.
-* The service does not use any sort of rate limiting to protect against bruteforce attacts.
+* The service does not use any sort of rate limiting to protect against bruteforce attacks.